-The concept of legal presumption is critical under lemon laws.
+The concept of legal presumption is critical under understanding lemon law.
 Lemon law presumption varies by state, but in California, it means that the car is a lemon if it is under the original warranty and, within 18 months or 18,000 miles of your purchase or lease of it, the following happens:

 If you live in California and you can show any of these three things, the vehicle is presumed to be a lemon.
 Because of that fact, a judge on the case will inform the jury that you have successfully established a presumption that the dealership or manufacturer has had a reasonable opportunity to repair it.
 The burden of proof will then go to the defending auto manufacturer to disprove the presumption.